 On the second floor of a glass-sheathed building near Denver University, just beyond the racks of blinking receivers, there’s a nicely appointed production studio where I’ve strapped on a microphone and settled in with various captains of industry to talk about their careers and lives for The Cable Center’s Oral History Collection.
 I found out how Arthur Bell thought up the idea for Comedy Central in the 1980s.
-I affirmed the globe-trotting mogul Mike Fries sometimes forgets the words to Bon Jovi songs when he fronts a rock band in his spare time.
+I affirmed that globe-trotting mogul Mike Fries sometimes forgets the words to Bon Jovi songs when he fronts his rock band.
 I talked with “The Father of the Cable Modem,” Rouzbeh Yassini, about how he got the Internet to go faster.
 And more…

 GREG ALLSHOUSE, CABLE GUY #1

 An old-school cable guy who climbed the poles, twisted the connectors into place, and made sure the signals were up to snuff.
 And did it all at enormous scale.

 The generational migration from TV to the Internet is a bit of shape-shifting alchemy that has redefined the telecom business.
 Here’s what we mean.

 ARYEH BOURKOFF, DEALMAKER

 From Comcast-NBC to Viacom-CBS, If there was a big deal occurring in the media space over the last 20 years, it’s a better than even bet Aryeh Bourkoff was involved.

 An accidental journey brought a beloved industry figure to the forefront of it all, Also, there was that time Mick Jagger yelled at him.
 Herewith, the unlikely career journey of cable’s favorite son.

 What do Broadhurst and Johnny Rotten have in common?
 Glad you asked.

 STUART BROTMAN, LAWMAN